 - Trip Route:

 Kathmandu - Shivapuri - Chisapani - Nagarkot - Dhulikhel - Kathmandu

 - Best Season: January to June and September to December

-- Beautiful scene of Himalayan range like from Chisapani, Nagarkot and Dhulikhel.
+- Impressive views of the Himalayan range from Chisapani, Nagarkot and Dhulikhel.

 - Sunrise/Sunset from Nagarkot.

 You’ll get to do sightseeing around some of the most popular and significant cultural heritage sites of Kathmandu.
 Then, you’ll trek to the naturally blessed areas like Shivapuri, Chisapani, Nagarkot and Dhulikhel.
-What is even more interesting about this easy trek is that you’ll get an opportunity to observe the mountainous range from those places, even without actually climbing any mountain.
+What is even more interesting about this easy trek is that you’ll get an opportunity to observe the mountainous range from those places, even without actually getting near to any mountains.